Dill oil

 Dill oil is an essential oil extracted from the seeds or leaves/stems (dillweed) of the Dill plant.
 It can be used with water to create dill water.
 Dill (Anethum graveolens) is an annual herb in the celery family Apiaceae.
 It is the sole species of the genus Anethum.

 Origin

 Also known as Indian Dill, originally from Southwest Asia, Dill is an annual or biennial herb that grows up to 1 meter (3 feet).
 It has green feathery leaves and umbels of small yellow flowers, followed by tiny compressed seeds.

 It was popular with the Egyptians, Greeks and Romans, who called it "Anethon" from which the botanical name was derived.
 The common name comes from the Anglo-Saxon dylle or dylla, which then changed to dill.
 The word means 'to lull' – referring to its soothing properties.
 In the Middle Ages it was used as a charm against witchcraft.

-From 812 onwards, when Charlemagne, Emperor of France, ordered the extensive cultivation of this herb, it has been widely used, especially as a culinary herb.
+From 812 onwards, when Charlemagne, King of the Franks, Emperor of the Romans, ordered the extensive cultivation of this herb, it has been widely used, especially, as a culinary herb.